Rancho Jesús María: History

 Lewis (Luis) T. Burton (1809–1879) of Tennessee came overland with the Wolfskill party to California in 1831 and arrived in the Santa Barbara area shortly thereafter to trap otter.
 In 1839, he married Maria Antonia Carrillo (1822–1843), (daughter of Carlos Antonio Carrillo) and sister of Pedro C. Carrillo.
 Burton served under John C. Frémont, and was the first American Mayor of Santa Barbara in 1850.
 In 1846, Burton bought Rancho Bolsa de Chamisal.
-Burton Mesa is named for him.
+Burton Mesa and Burton Mound are named for him.